 While there are Saatva mattress sales and discounts running most months to save you money on these luxury sleep products, the Saatva Mattress Topper isn't always included.
 However, we have spotted discounts of around 12% on all three variations of the topper before, reducing the starting price of a queen size to $259.

-The 180-night trial that's standard with Saatva's mattresses also applies to the topper.
-We cover this trial in more detail in our Saatva Classic mattress review.
+Not all toppers come with a trial, but Saatva grants you a generous 180 nights to test your purchase out.
 Should you decide it's not the right fit, you can return it free of charge for a full refund.

 Saatva also offers a one-year limited warranty, which we think is very short for a bed topper of this quality.
 By comparison, leading mattress in a box brands Tempur-Pedic and Tuft & Needle both offer a 10-year warranty with their toppers.